Saurabhkr952/dev-portfolio/README.md

 1. Go to the repository settings.
 2. Under the security settings, access the 'Secrets and Variables' section.
 3. Inside the 'Secrets and Variables' section, proceed to the 'Actions' subsection.
+4. Add the following repository secrets:
+   - `DOCKERHUB_USERNAME`: Your DockerHub username.
+   - `DOCKERHUB_TOKEN`: Your DockerHub password.
+   - `PAT_TOKEN`: Your GitHub Personal Access Token.
+   - `SLACK_WEBHOOK_URL`: Your Slack webhook URL.
+Refer to this [guide](https://devopseasyinitiate.hashnode.dev/how-to-get-slack-webhook-url) on how to obtain the URL.

 ![Add Secrets](https://github.com/Saurabhkr952/dev-portfolio/assets/32189783/a9112bd5-9af9-4165-bbd1-287772a39082)